Back to portfolio

 This allows developers to grab entire folders of assets and with a single command optimize them to be placed within a given context, all without leaving the code editor.

-For the second issue, a command line tool wasn't quite enough.
+To address this pain point a command line tool wasn't quite enough.
 Websites varied drastically in structure, so instead I created a screenshot "starter kit".

 The starter kit is a package that enables a developer to point at a sitemap of a website and the kit will open a virtual browser and screenshot every page of the site, then automatically combine these into a pdf.